jorisroling/bitwig-electra-one/README.md

-# Electra One Control Script for Bitwig
+# Electra One Control for Bitwig

 This **Control Script** for *Bitwig* allows **Remote Control Pages** to be controlled by *Electra One*.
 It has the following features: